Asia81/HackingToolkit9DS/README.md

 The main tutorial can be found here:<br>
 https://gbatemp.net/threads/tutorial-how-to-decrypt-extract-rebuild-3ds-roms.383055/

-Before report an issue, be sure your .3DS, .CIA or CXI are fully decrypted, and doesn't have any space or special caracters in their names (such as é or à).

 Contact me in french:
 - On Pokémon Trash : http://www.pokemontrash.com/club/profile/?u=53612
 - Email : shanon.mathet@gmail.com